mrseanryan/tslint-folders/README.md

 # tslint-folders

-use tslint to check for invalid imports between packages and folders in your project.
+Use tslint to check for invalid imports between packages and folders in your TypeScript project.

-automatic validation and documentation of package architecture.
+Automatic validation and documentation of package architecture.

+---

 ## usage